opentdf/docs/docs/components/key_access.md

   https://github.com/opentdf/platform/blob/7dea6407322b5e625ee2810dfcf407c010d9996f/service/kas/kas.proto#L34-L43
   ```

-- `Rewrap` - This method takes a key wrapped using a key retrieved from the `PublicKey` endpoint and rewraps it with a client key.
+- `Rewrap` - This method takes a key wrapped using a key retrieved from the `PublicKey` endpoint and re-wraps it with a client key.
 The process succeeds only if the following conditions are met:
   - The policy binding is validated.
   - The authorization service confirms that the entity is allowed access to the TDF.